 Tip #5 for Growing Purple Kush – Nutrients for Hydroponics Systems

-Although nutrient concentrations depend on the strain you’re growing, it is always best to underfeed than overfeed because the latter can ‘shock’ the plant for weeks and cripple its development.
-In contrast, a Purple Kush plant can go without nutrients for several days (because it absorbs existing nutrients so well) without experiencing problems.
+Nutrient concentrations depend on the strain you’re growing.
+However, it’s better to underfeed than overfeed because the latter can shock the plant for weeks and cripple its development.
+In contrast, a Purple Kush plant can go without nutrients for several days as it absorbs existing nutrients well.

-The three most important nutrients are Nitrogen (N), Phosphorus (P), and Potassium (K).
-Secondary micronutrients include Boron, Copper, Zinc, Sulfur, and Magnesium.
-You should purchase and use nitrogen-rich solutions for your Purple Kush during the vegetative stage and switch to phosphorus-rich solutions during flowering.
+The three most important nutrients are nitrogen (N), phosphorus (P), and potassium (K).
+Secondary micronutrients include boron, copper, zinc, sulfur, and magnesium.
+You should purchase and use nitrogen-rich solutions during the vegetative stage and switch to phosphorus-rich solutions during flowering.

 You can buy these nutrients in powder or solution form.
-Although the former is cheaper, the latter works best for small crops because they mix well with water and allow for a greater degree of error.
+Although the former is cheaper, the latter works best for small crops.
+Nutrients in solution form mix well with water and allow for a greater degree of error.

-Although you will probably get OK results by following the instructions to the letter, experienced growers know that it is best to begin slowly with 25-50% of the recommended dosage before slowly increasing it as necessary.
+You will get reasonable results by following the instructions to the letter.
+However, experienced growers know that it is best to begin with 25-50% of the recommended dosage before slowly increasing it as necessary.

-Frankly, once you reach the 50% mark, it is unlikely that your plants will show nutrient deficiencies.
+Once you reach the 50% mark, it is unlikely that your plants will show nutrient deficiencies.
 If you are underfeeding, your plants will exhibit a yellowish color and start drooping.
-If this happens, just increase the dosage.
+If this happens, increase the dosage.

-In contrast, if your plants show burnt leaf tips, it is clear that they are suffering from nutrient burn.
+In contrast, if your plants show burnt leaf tips, they are clearly suffering from nutrient burn.
 If this happens, it can take weeks for your plants to recover.

 Tip #6 for Growing Purple Kush – Pay Attention to Electrical Conductivity (EC) Readings & Parts Per Million (PPM) When Using Nutrients

 The trouble with mixing in nutrients is that you have no idea if it is safe for your plants without accurate measurements.
-The EC reading tells you how strong the solution is: the greater the mineral content, the higher the EC number.
+The Electrical Conductivity (EC) reading tells you how strong the solution is.
+The greater the mineral content, the higher the EC number.
 Ideally, the EC level will be in the 0.8 to 2.0 range.
 The figure should also be lower in young plants because they need fewer nutrients than a flowering plant.